contiv/netplugin/README.md

 ## Netplugin

-Generic network plugin is designed to handle networking use cases in clustered multi-host systems.
+Generic network plugin is designed to handle networking use. cases in clustered multi-host systems.
 It is specifically designed to handle:

 - Multi-tenant environment where disjoint networks are offered to containers on the same host